AayushT824/Custom-Chess-Application/README.md

 # Chess Application
 Completely custom chess application built with ReactJS.
 Supports basic moves, checkmate detection and enforces standard chess rules.
 Class structures and rule enforcement are written in Javascript; UI built with HTML/CSS

-Still plan to introduce enums to clean up code and polish up some elements of the UI.
+Still plan to introduce an SQLite database to store game history and implement castling.

 Below are some images taken during gameplay: